zentyal/zentyal/docs/en/user/vpn.rst

 save the changes.
 Subsequently, you should check in :menuselection:`Dashboard` that the VPN service is running.

-After that, you have to advertise networks.
+After that, you may want to advertise networks.
 These networks will be accessible by OpenVPN authorized clients.
-To achieve this, you need networks that are accessible from the eBox machine.
-In our example scenario, you have to add the local network to make visible the client number 3 to the two other clients.
+Note that eBox will advertise all your local networks by default.
+Obviously, you can remove or add routes at your leisure.
+In our example scenario, a local has been added automatically to make visible the client number 3 to the two other clients.

 Once done, it's time to configure the clients.
 The easiest way to configure an OpenVPN client is using